 Handheld milk frothers

 The most popular and undoubtedly the type that most people would identify as a milk frother.
-Handheld milk frothers are for the most part battery powered though you can find USB powered models.
+Handheld milk frothers (also known as milk frother wands) are for the most part battery powered though you can find USB powered models.

 However, most handheld frothers take two AA batteries, are around 20-25cm in length and feature a hard plastic body which houses the battery compartment and on / off switch, along with a stainless-steel shaft and whisk head.